jimmcguffinus/myvisionscenarios/cursor.progress.md

 4. **Path Resolution**: The lack of an explicit base URL in Vite could have caused path resolution issues, especially with the `@` path alias used throughout the codebase.

+5. **Persistent Caching**: Even with proper headers, aggressive caching at multiple levels (CDN, browser, service worker) may require a completely different UI to confirm cache invalidation.

 These changes should ensure that:
 - All CSS is properly processed by Tailwind
 - Critical UI classes aren't purged during optimization
 - Caching is strictly controlled
 - Assets are correctly referenced
 - Each deployment is recognized as a new version
+- The timestamp in the test page confirms we're seeing the latest deployment

 ## WhirlwindVibing Party 🎉